 These days, more and more people are enjoying the benefits of food gardening.
-According to a five-year study of gardening trends in the U.S. by the National Gardening Association (NGA), more than one in three Americans currently grows their own food.
+According to a five-year United States gardening trends study by the National Gardening Association (NGA), more than 1 in 3 Americans currently grows their own food.
 Over the five years of the study, NGA found a 17% increase in food gardening — the highest in decades.

-- Since you’ll be using potting soil, you won’t have to worry about prepping your soil before getting started.
+- Since you use potting soil, you don’t have to worry about preparing your soil before starting.

-- You’ll have far fewer issues with weeds if you have any at all, which means gardening will take up less of your time.
+- Container gardens have far fewer issues with weeds (if they have any at all), which means gardening takes up less of your time.

-- It’s easier to protect container plants from threats such as animals or frost damage.
+- It’s easier to protect container plants from threats like animals or frost damage.

 - You can start a container garden almost anywhere: on your patio, deck, rooftop, or even kitchen counter.